FifthTry/realm/realm-cli/README.md

 ##### example -> `realm-cli startproject hello`

 ### To build project
-Move to the project directory and run `realm-cli build` ` cd hello
+Move to the project directory and run `realm-cli build`
+In our example
+`
+cd hello
 `